Detroit sues Census over estimates in 2nd fight over counts

 Because of delays in releasing the 2020 census numbers, the Census Bureau broke with tradition and didn’t rely only on census figures for creating the foundation of its 2021 estimates of the U.S. population.
 Instead, statisticians “blended” the 2020 census numbers with other data sets to form the base of the annual population estimates used to help distribute $1.5 trillion in federal funding each year and measure annual population change through 2030.

-Detroit is among several large cities to file a challenge of its figures from the 2020 census following a national head count in which the Census Bureau acknowledged that a higher percentage of African Americans were undercounted than last decade.
+Detroit is among several large cities to file a challenge of their figures from the 2020 census, following a national head count in which the Census Bureau acknowledged that a higher percentage of African Americans and Hispanics were undercounted than the previous decade.
+About 77% of Detroit's residents are African American, and Hispanics make up almost 8% of the population.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.